Note: This post includes affiliate links for products I already love & recommend, at no cost to you. – k

 - If you’re trying to decide between using glue or tape, for any part of this?
 Use glue, it’s built to last!

 - Wrap the inside and outside of the cover in wallpaper, glue it to the chipboard and then mod podge the inside of the cover and let it dry.
 It will make your working area that little bit more durable.

-For a detailled exposed spine…
+For a detailed exposed spine…

-The coptic stitch is a method where you bind through the sides of the signatures.
+The Coptic stitch is a method where you bind through the sides of the signatures.
 This leaves the backs of the signatures exposed- but you can make them more durable (and prettier!) if you add a patterned cardstock “cover” to them.
 This method lays completely flat and looks beautiful- almost like there’s a friendship bracelet running across the back (see here).

 For a perfect finish…

 A true hardcover look is harder to get at home, but it’s definitely achievable.
 A great way to do this is to add cloth and glue into the equation- and even weaving the signatures together.
-For this method you secure the signatures to each other, reinforce the bond with cloth, and then glue the signatures into the cover.
+For this method, you secure the signatures to each other, reinforce the bond with cloth, and then glue the signatures into the cover.
 It requires access to a small vice or some really heavy books, but the results are gorgeous!

 For finishing touches…